LIFEHUBBER

 The OpenAI Agents SDK is a lightweight framework for multi-agent workflows, with tools, handoffs, guardrails, sessions, tracing, sandbox agents, and realtime voice support.

 The official repository presents the OpenAI Agents SDK as a developer framework for building and running agent workflows rather than a finished end-user assistant product.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is